jeroll4514/dft2tb/README.md

 It no longer natively supports changing the file from .HSX machine code into human code.
 To make this change, I took the 'human' `write_hsx` code from a prior version (hsx.f90 instead of hsx_m.f90) and copied it into the current `hsx_m.f90` code.
 I then had to include `hsx%has_xij = .True.` after reading it from the .HSX file or else the code will not complete.

 ### Notes
 This code reflects my early training in scientific computing and predates my current C++-based research framework.
-I did not use Git at the time of its development, so I made a Makefile then got everything uploaded here.
+Originally developed during my 2022–2023 honors thesis.
+I later added a Makefile and reorganized the repository for reproducibility and archival.
 This work is preserved here as a record of my development as a computational scientist.